 5 Uses for Augmented Reality in Children's Hospitals

-Augmented experiences are so new and immersive that kids pay attention: they focus on the AR and not on the unpleasantness of the situation.
-This is highly effective for blood draws, dressing changes, sleep study prep, and many other situations where kids have difficulty complying with the treatment, either because it is painful, scary, or long and boring.
+Augmented experiences are so new and immersive that kids pay attention--they focus on the AR and not on the unpleasantness of the situation.
+This is highly effective for blood draws, dressing changes, sleep study prep, and many other situations where kids have difficulty cooperating with treatment, either because it is painful and scary or long and boring.

-AR is not only a powerful redirection tool is can also transform environment.
-Layering digital experiences on physical spaces can give a sense of opening up a secret world, ripe for exploration.
-Giving kids (and parents) a brief reprieve from the reality of their situation is important, but it is also important to do stay grounded in the limitations of the child’s abilities, treatment, and the hospital environment.
-AR does not block the view of the real world and allows for natural movement, making it safer to interact with the technology in an environment that can be full of obstacles and tethers.
-It is all about normalizing the hospital experience, not ignoring it.
+AR is not only a powerful redirection tool, it can also transform the environment.
+Layering digital experiences on physical spaces can open up a secret world, ripe for exploration.
+Giving kids (and parents) a brief reprieve from the reality of their situation is important, but it’s also necessary to stay grounded in the limitations of the child’s abilities, treatment, and the hospital environment.
+AR doesn’t block the view of the real world and allows for natural movement, helping to normalize the hospital experience without ignoring it.

-The hospital is an unfamiliar environment, full of strangers, uncertainty and without any semblance of normal routine or control, making it difficult for a child to understand how to exist in this environment.
-The multisensory nature of AR (sound, sight, touch) along with the multidimensional aspects (3D, animation, real-world context) allows kids new and unique ways in interacting with the world around them.
-Whether it is a virtual MRI machine, or an undersea adventure on the way to the OR, AR sparks curiosity and mental engagement.
+The hospital is an unfamiliar environment, full of strangers, uncertainty, and without any normal routine or control, making it difficult for a child to understand how to exist in it.
+The multi-sensory nature of AR (sound, sight, touch) along with the multidimensional aspects (3D, animation, real-world context) gives kids new and unique ways to interact with the world around them.
+Whether it’s a virtual MRI machine or an undersea adventure on the way to the operating room, AR sparks curiosity and mental engagement.

-Some hospitals are starting to integrate AR into their therapeutic practices for OT, PT, and child life departments.
-The therapists we’ve spoken to are believers in the power of AR to help kids cope, heal, and be kids, even in the face of disease or treatment.
-Over the next few years we’ll see an explosion of use cases for AR in healthcare, particularly around transforming patient experience and improving therapeutic intervention.
+Hospitals are starting to integrate AR into child life departments and their practices for occupational therapy and physical therapy.
+The therapists we’ve spoken to believe in the power of AR to help kids cope, heal, and be kids, even in the face of disease or treatment.
+Over the next few years, we’ll continue to see an explosion of AR in healthcare, particularly around transforming patient experience and improving therapeutic intervention.
 Why?
 Because augmented reality has the power to change perception.
 Treatment may not always be pleasant, but changing the perception of treatment will change the stories patients tell about their experience and will change how they feel about hospitals and their health.